 I find that’s the hardest thing about writing historical novels–getting the little stuff right.
 There’s plenty of information about the battles, the wars, the huge political movements.
 But just try to find out exactly what the inside of the county clerk’s office in Sacramento in 1910 looked like!

 Posts Tagged ‘Nebula Awards’

-For the first time ever, one of the premier awards in science fiction will be streamed live on the Web.
-This Saturday, May 15, 2010 at 7:00 pm EDT The Science Fiction and Fantasy Writers of America […]
+Tune in Saturday evening, May 21, 2010 at 8:15 P.M.
+EDT for the Nebula award ceremony.
+For the second year in a row, one of the premier awards in science fiction will be streamed live on the Web.
+This Saturday, May 21, 2010 at 7:15 P.M.
+EDT the Science Fiction and Fantasy Writers of America […]

 Forty authors will sign their books at the Nebula Awards Weekend, Friday, May 20, 2011 from 5:30 p.m. until 7:00 p.m. at the Washington Hilton at 1919 Connecticut Avenue, NW, Washington, D.C.–located four blocks from the Dupont Circle Metro Station (use the Q Street exit).

 With regard to Finch, I think a lot of readers who thought I did more leisurely-paced fiction were surprised (although they shouldn’t have been) that I could write what amounts to a thriller-noir-spy story mixed with elements of visionary fantasy.

 I believe in probability, which most of us refer to as luck, mostly because that word is easier to say than “outlier” or “likelihood as n approaches infinity.”